super7ramp/croiseur/doc/explanation/How-do-crossword-solvers-work.md

 3. If a value is present, assign it and continue search; Otherwise, backtrack to a previously assigned slot, choose another value for it then continue search.

-Solvers implement these steps using slightly different heuristics, as described in next section.
+Solvers implement these steps using slightly different heuristics, as described in the next section.

 ### Heuristics